M-Files/Developer-Portal/Intelligent-Metadata-Layer/External-Repository-Connectors/Visual-Studio/index.md

 ## Downloading the Template

-The External Repository Connector template is part of the `M-Files 2018 Visual Studio template package`, which can be downloaded from the [M-Files Partner Portal](https://partners.cloudvault.m-files.com/Default.aspx?#CE7643CB-C9BB-4536-8187-707DB78EAF2A/object/D93538F9-B429-44DE-9840-553A67964438/latest).
-If you are a partner and do not have access to the M-Files Partner Portal, then please contact your Channel Account Manager.
-To install the template, simply double-click on the ".vsix" file, which will then guide you through installing the templates into the version of Visual Studio that you have installed.
+The External Repository Connector template is part of the `M-Files Online Visual Studio template package`, which can be downloaded from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=M-Files.MFilesVisualStudioExtensions).

 ## Building your first External Repository Connector